isaaceindhoven/GazeHub/docs/gazepublisher.md

 !>**Before continuing you should read [Authentication](authentication.md).**

 ### GazePublisher instance
-?>It is recommended to register the `GazePublish` in your framework's DI container and load the config variables from a config file.
-Take a look at the [example](example) page.
+?>It is recommended to register the `GazePublish` in your framework's DI container and load the constructor variables from a config file.
+Take a look at the [Complete install](complete-install) page.

 ```php
 $privateKeyContent = file_get_contents('./private.key');